CJDaigle/Trailblazer/README.md

 ![basic!](./docs/lab-simple.png)
 # Trailblzaers K8s space
- objective here is to gain a level of comfort in the cloud native application space
+ objective here is to gain a level of comfort in the cloud native application space.
 ### Basic Could Native Application for Lab

 ## The Rancher Node

 ### install k3s
+K3s is a light weight k8s installtion we will use to house Rancher.
 ~~~
 K3s_VERSION="v1.27.10+k3s2"